Are You Living Your Life…or Outsourcing It Away?

 In a way, that’s what I tried to show in the article about Jean-Michel, an imaginary character reflecting the average Belgian.

-Everything Jean-Michel does in his day is because someone else told him to, which is not in Jean-Michel’s best interest.
+Everything Jean-Michel does in his day came from someone else who has told him to do it.

-Society wants you to start working and slave your life away as soon as possible, which is not in your best interest.
+Society wants you to start working and slave your life away as soon as possible.
+This is not in your best interest.

-Society wants you to watch reality TV and live in your happy consumer bubble while taxes increase and democracy decreases, which is not in your best interest.
+Society wants you to watch reality TV and live in your happy consumer bubble while taxes increase and democracy decreases.
+This is not in your best interest.

 How to Think for Yourself